 “If you don’t love yourself, you cannot love others.” ~ Dalai Lama

-Even if they were good enough, they could get too distracted to gauge your feelings accurately.
+Even if you had good enough parents, they could get too distracted to gauge and reflect your feelings accurately.

 “With enough repetitions, a child learns to deny and dishonour natural feelings and needs and to believe that he or she is unloved or inadequate.” ~ Darlene Lancer, MFT